Frayer Model Google Draw

 - If you are new to Google Draw this 13-minute tutorial reviews how to use Google Draw to make organizers and includes the basics of how to use Google Draw for students and teachers.

-Create a copy of the Frayer Model template by clicking on the “make a copy” button found on Matt Miller’s Ditch the Textbook website.
+Create a copy of the Frayer Model template by clicking on the “make a copy” button.
+Rename it and add it to your documents.